 The Employment Scam Aegean Dataset

-The Employment Scam Aegean Dataset (EMSCAD) is a publicly available dataset containing 17,880 real-life job ads that aims at providing a clear picture of the Employment Scam problem to the research community and can act as a valuable testbed for scientists working on the field.
+The Employment Scam Aegean Dataset (EMSCAD) is a publicly available dataset containing 17,880 real-life job ads that aim at providing a clear picture of the Employment Scam problem to the research community and can act as a valuable testbed for scientists working in the field.
 The first publication is available online by MDPI Future Internet Journal.

 EMSCAD records were manually annotated and classified into two categories.
 More specifically, the dataset contains 17,014 legitimate and 866 fraudulent job ads published between 2012 to 2014.

-There are 3 main-type features of our dataset: phrases, boolean value, long text(sentence). this is the distribution of fraudulent feature, as Table 1 showing below.
+There are 3 main-type features of our dataset: phrases, boolean values, long text(sentence). this is the distribution of fraudulent feature, as Table 1 showing below.